Legal-and-General/canopy/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.

-## Development server

-Run `ng serve canopy-docs` to load the documentation.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.